Finschia/ostracon/docs/en/02-consensus.md

 2. $t = {\rm vrf\\_proof\\_to\\_hash}(\pi)$
 3. ${\rm vrf\\_proof\\_to\\_hash}(\pi) \overset{\text{?}}{=} {\rm vrf\\_verify}(P_k, m, \pi)$

 In Ostracon, the proposer of the next block is randomly selected by a verifiable random number from the proposer who created the previous block.
-A VRF Proof field $pi$ is added to the block for this purpose.
+A VRF Proof field $\pi$ is added to the block for this purpose.

 The node receiving the new block starts the election phase.
 In this phase, it verifies the VRF Proof $\pi$ contained in the block, computes the VRF hash $t$, which is a "fair pseudorandom number", and selects the proposer for this round based on this value.
 This is done by a simple and fast weighted random sampling based on the probability of selection according to Stake holdings (in other words, based on PoS).